lanceman2/slate/development_notes.md

 [hello wayland](https://github.com/emersion/hello-wayland.git).

-We are currently developing "slate" on Debian GNU/Linux 12 (bookworm) with the Gnome 3 desktop.
-An older version of Gnome 3 desktop was missing symbols needed to compile hello wayland client program without linking to a fuck ton of libraries.
+We are currently developing "slate" on Debian GNU/Linux 12 (bookworm) with the Gnome 3 desktop (as of Sept 2024 on Debian 12 with KDE plasma).
+An older version of Gnome 3 desktop was missing symbols needed to compile hello wayland client program without linking to a fuck ton of libraries (at least 100 as I recall).
 Now I can compile and run the "hello wayland" program with just:
 ```sh
   $ ldd ./hello-wayland